BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.24 =

+* Implementing transient-based pseudocaching for recent queries on the floorplan and property level (we're caching the actual post-processed markup on the property level).
+This should reduce server load and make property searches faster.
+* Adding alt attribues to images in the properties grid.
+* Improvements to the scroll when we click on a property in the map, making that feel smoother
+* Adding explicit lazy loading to property images.

 = 0.23 =

 * Updating column order for properties since the data source is one of the most important pieces of information